-As you work on a document, you normally see the results of the field codes that you've inserted instead of the actual codes themselves.
-Because of this, these field results may be difficult to distinguish from normal text, so Word has added a feature called shading that helps you to locate such results.
+As you work on a document, you usually see the results of the field codes that you've inserted instead of the actual codes themselves.
+Because of this, these field results may be difficult to distinguish from standard text, so Word has added a feature called shading that helps you to locate such results.

 Creating custom menus in Word is a funny feature you can use to create groups of the options that you use most often, and then plug them into the menu you name and use yourself.